 I love music and listening to a few stations on the radio.
 We have radios scattered throughout the house.
 This tends to result in me not listening to any of my music or playlists because of the convenience of having a radio in almost every room in the house.
 I’d say I listen to music or the radio far more than I watch TV.
 Sonos speakers have always been a ‘thing’ on my ‘for the house’ list and after experiencing them while visiting some friends recently (who highly recommended them mind) I decided to buy a Play:1 and give Sonos a try!

 I’m now in love with Sonos speakers and question why it has taken me so long to buy one.
 They’re amazing!

-The build quality is great (inside and out!) and more importantly the sound quality is superb (okay so maybe the bass is a bit over driven on the Play:1 which causes excess bass driven vibrations at times).
+The build quality is great (inside and out!) and more importantly the sound quality is superb (okay so maybe the bass is a bit overdriven on the Play:1 which causes excess bass driven vibrations at times).
 They kick the ass out of any of my other Bluetooth speakers.
 I will no doubt buy more Sonos speakers to have throughout the house but until then, I just have the one Play:1 to play with.
-Which is why I wanted more flexibly to move this Sonos Play:1 around the house – from the study to the kitchen to the bathroom, garden and bed room.
+Which is why I wanted more flexible to move this Sonos Play:1 around the house – from the study to the kitchen to the bathroom, garden and bedroom.
 This is the reason for this post.

 I have plenty of sockets I could power the Sonos Play:1 from both inside the house and out, but I felt USB powered comments would give me the greatest flexibility to move it around.
 We even have those power outlets with USB included in them which this was another reason to add USB power.
 Plus I just love tearing things apart I guess.